Dr. Elden Wiebe

 2) examining spirituality in the workplace, particularly to understand why organizations bring spirituality into their workplaces, how they go about doing so, and what impact it has on employees and on the organization

-My major research interests pertain to time in relation to organizations and organizational change.
-This includes
+His major research interests pertain to time in relation to organizations and organizational change.
+This includes the following:

 • The temporal construction of organizational change